dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

   plane.
 - *Mediums* In this chapter, we use a medium as a destination for output.
-The medium has a drawing plane, two designs (called the medium’s foreground and background), a transformation, a clipping region, a line style, and a text style.
+The medium has a drawing plane, two designs (called the medium's foreground and background), a transformation, a clipping region, a line style, and a text style.
 There are per-medium, dynamically scoped, default drawing options.
 Different medium classes are provided to allow you to draw on different sorts of devices, such as displays, printers, and virtual devices such as bitmaps.
 - *Sheets* Many sheets can be used for doing output, so the drawing functions can also take a sheet as the output argument.
-In this case, drawing function "trampolines" to the sheet’s medium.
+In this case, drawing function "trampolines" to the sheet's medium.
 So, while the functions defined here are specified to be called on mediums, they can also be called on sheets.
 - *Streams* A stream is a special kind of sheet that implements the